harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ***

-## Using k6 locally with the Load Impact Cloud
+## Using k6 locally with the LoadImpact Cloud

-The Load Impact web interface we have explored thus far has plenty of functionality to serve as a web based Load Testing tool and many users use it just for that purpose.
+The LoadImpact web interface we have explored thus far has plenty of functionality to serve as a web based Load Testing tool and many users use it just for that purpose.
 While the local execution mode isn't appropraite for everyone, many users enjoy the power they gain from it.

 _What do I gain by using k6 locally compared to the Web IDE/Interface?_